justinolcott/Ski-Challenge-Website/README.md

 ### Web Servers
 - Web service gateways
-  - To resolve this we introduce a service gateway, or sometimes called a reverse proxy, that is itself a simple web service that listens on the common HTTP port 443.
+  - To resolve this we introduce a service gateway, or sometimes called a reverse proxy, that is itself a simple web service that listens on the common HTTPS port 443.
 The gateway then looks at the request and maps it to the other services running on a different ports.
 - Microservices
   - Web services that provide a single functional purpose are referred to as microservices.
 By partitioning functionality into small logical chucks, you can develop and manage them independently from other functionality in a larger system.
 - Serverless